kstenerud/concise-encoding/ce-structure.md

 There are some situations where a custom data type is preferable to the standard types.
 The data might not otherwise be representable, or it might be too bulky using standard types, or you might want the data to map directly to/from memory structs for performance reasons.

 Custom types restrict interoperability to implementations that understand the types, and should only be used as a last resort.
-An implementation that encounters a custom type it doesn't know how to decode must report the problem to the user and substitute [null](#null).
+An implementation that encounters a custom type it doesn't know how to decode must report the problem to the user and substitute [NA](#na).

 Custom type implementations should provide both a binary and a text encoding, with the binary encoding preferred for CBE documents, and the text encoding preferred for CTE documents.
 When both binary and text forms of a custom type are provided, they must be 1:1 convertible to each other without data loss.